Metropolis of Kyiv: Modern times

 In 1992, Metropolitan of Kyiv and All Ukraine Filaret was removed from office by the UOC Council of Bishops (in his absence) and elected a new head of the UOC (MP), Volodymyr Sabodan, who was then Metropolitan of Rostov and Novocherkask (ROC).
 In 1997, at the request of the UOC (MP) episcopate, the ROC Council of Bishops issued an "Act of Excommunication of the Monk Filaret (Denisenko)" for "divisive activity" (demanding that the Moscow Patriarchate grant autocephaly to the UOC).
 In June 1992, the Ukrainian Orthodox Church of the Kyiv Patriarchate was established by merging a part of the Ukrainian Orthodox Church of the Moscow Patriarchate, headed by Metropolitan of Kyiv Filaret, and a part of the Ukrainian Autocephalous Orthodox Church.

 The statement made in March 2005 by reigning Archbishop of the Western Diocese of the Ukrainian Orthodox Church in the United States Vsevolod of Skopel (Maidan), who was rightly considered the curator of the "Ukrainian policy" of the Patriarchate of Constantinople, had a great resonance.
-At a meeting with President Viktor Yushchenko, he said that the Patriarchate of Constantinople had never recognized the legitimacy of the transition of the Metropolitanate of Kyiv to the Moscow Patriarchate, and therefore Constantinople continues to consider Ukraine its canonical territory to this day.
+At a meeting with President Viktor Yushchenko, he said that the Patriarchate of Constantinople had never recognized the legitimacy of the transition of the Metropolis of Kyiv to the Moscow Patriarchate, and therefore Constantinople continues to consider Ukraine its canonical territory to this day.
 This statement provoked strong protests from the Russian Orthodox Church, but Constantinople did not officially deny (as well as confirm) anything.

 During the reign of Metropolitan Methodius, he advocated the unification of the Orthodox Churches of Ukraine into a single local Church.
 According to his Spiritual Covenant, this must take place exclusively with the blessing of the Ecumenical Patriarch.
 Metropolitan Methodius believed that the main obstacle to the unification of the Orthodox Churches in Ukraine into a single local church was the identity of UOC-KP Patriarch Filaret, who did not agree to unite without guarantees that he would personally keep the patriarchal puppet.